petersbingham/matfuncutil/README.md

 Other functionality is currently available to calculate determinants and find roots.
 When `find_roots` is called the object will either try and determine the roots using polynomial coefficients if available, or use a more general mechanism (TODO) otherwise.

-The following illustrates a use case using the `tisutil` package (https://github.com/petersbingham/tisutil), which is an extension of `matfuncutil`:
+The following illustrates a use case using the [`tisutil` package](https://github.com/petersbingham/tisutil), which is an extension of `matfuncutil`:
- 1. Obtain a `dKmat` container (derived from `dMat`) using the file reading package such as `rfortmatreader` (https://github.com/petersbingham/ukrmolmatreader).
+ 1. Obtain a `dKmat` container (derived from `dMat`) using the file reading package such as [`rfortmatreader`](https://github.com/petersbingham/ukrmolmatreader).
  2. Trim this to the required size using the `get_slice_indices` function.
- 3. Pass this to some fitting routine such as `parsmat` (https://github.com/petersbingham/parsmat).
+ 3. Pass this to some fitting routine such as [`parsmat`](https://github.com/petersbingham/parsmat).
  4. All being well it will return a continuous type container.
  5. We can then find the roots by calling `find_roots`.
  6. And\or create plots, convert to other quantities etc using the discrete interfaces on the return from the `discretise` function.

 Also, we may not always start a fitting procedure with a discrete data set.
-For example `twochanradialwell` (https://github.com/petersbingham/twochanradialwell) returns a continuous type container.
+For example [`twochanradialwell`]( https://github.com/petersbingham/twochanradialwell) returns a continuous type container.
 In this case we replace steps 1 and 2 above with:
  1. Obtain a continuous type container using some analytical solver or directly from the `twochanradialwell` (for example).
  2. Create an `dKmat` container of the appropriate range and length using the `discretise` function.